gbouras13/hybracter/README.md

 * If you want the fastest possible chromosome assemblies for applications like species ID or sequence typing that retain a high level of accuracy, Dragonflye is a good option.
 * Dragonflye should not be used if you care about recovering plasmids.

+## v0.7.0 Updates (28 February 2024)

+* Changes to short read polishing.
+Logic added to run `polypolish` v0.6.0 with `--careful` and skip pypolca if the SR coverage estimate is below 5x (note: FASTA files for pypolca will be generated in the processing directory to play nice with Snakemake, but these will be identical to the polypolish output).
+* For 5-25x coverage, `polypolish --careful` and `pypolca` with `--careful` will be run.
+For >25x coverage, `polypolish` default and `pypolca` with `--careful` will be run.
+* By default, `--logic` defaults to `last` for `hybracter hybrid`, as there we have found that the polishing strategy implemented above never makes the assembly worse (a pre-print is coming!)
+* Logic changes for chromosome contigs and circularity.
+If hybracter assemblies a contig that is greater than the minimum chromosome length but not marked as circular by Flye, this will now be denoted as a chromosome, but not circular.
+It will be polished and in the final `_chromosome.fasta` output and it will not be rotated by `dnaapler`.
+    * These were previously being excluded, which was missing chromosomes with structural heterogeneity (causing the chromosome not to completely circularise) or bacteria with linear chromosomes like [_Borrelia_](https://www.nature.com/articles/37551).

 ## v0.5.0 Updates (08 January 2024)

 Ryan Wick recently ran `hybracter long` on the latest Dorado v0.5.0 basecalled Nanopore reads (his [blog post](https://rrwick.github.io/2023/12/18/ont-only-accuracy-update.html)).
 You can read a write-up of the results [here](https://hybracter.readthedocs.io/en/latest/dorado_ryan_louise_0_5_0/).
 As a result, subsampling has been added to Hybracter.